someguy171/welcome/guide.md

 **Texture filtering** - Reduces texture quality into the distance smoothly.
 It's old tech, so leave it at maximum and it still won't impact performance too much.

 Any other settings may be specific to your game.
 Some games will have a VRAM counter; make sure whatever you change doesn't make the counter go above its maximum.
 This can cause your game to crash.

+# Section 6 - Making Videos and Streaming

+## Disclaimer about streaming/recording

+Recording any kind of footage can be extremely taxing on your PC, especially if you're streaming at 1080p, 60fps.
+If you want to stream, and have a weaker build, you may need to decrease your in-game graphics settings, or be prepared to switch 720p or 30fps.

+You will also need adequate internet speed to stream; using an ethernet cable is strongly reccomended for any online gaaming and/or streaming.

+## Recording - Making content for YouTube

+First, download [OBS](https://obsproject.com/), a free recording software.

+Sources are where you get your inputs from.
+To set one up, right click in the empty `Sources` box, hover over `Add`, and select `Display Capture`.
+Enable `Create New`, and select `OK`.
+If you have multiple monitors, you can choose which monitor to capture.
+You can choose if you want to capture your cursor in the video too.
+Select `OK` when you're done.
+Your content will now capture everything on your screen.

+To capture your Audio output, right click in the empty `Sources` box, hover over `Add`, and select `Audio Output Capture`.
+Select `OK`, and choose your output.

+To capture your Audio input (your microphone), right click in the empty `Sources` box, hover over `Add`, and select `Audio Input Capture`.
+Select `OK`, and choose your input.

+To begin recording, select `Start Recording`, and press it again (now `Stop Recording`) to end.
+Go to File, Settings, Output, Recording.
+Under Recording Path, select `Browse`.
+Here you can choose where OBS will save your video once you have finished recording.

+Should you want to edit your video, you can use [Lightworks](https://www.lwks.com/index.php?option=com_lwks&view=download&Itemid=206).
+While complicated at first, Lightworks is a film-grade editing software that is free to use.
+Find tutoirals on YouTube to learn how to use it.